How to use Flash Fill in Microsoft Excel

 As you can see, Flash Fill can be a tremendous time saver.
 Now that you know what it is, when and why you should use it, and how to use it, experiment with your own data!

 Be sure to watch for future blog articles in this Excel series.
 The next topic will feature Fantastic Formulas and Functions in Excel and later posts will discuss Awesome Add-ins and Super Settings.
-A free Excel Lunch and Learn is also being delivered on Tuesday, September 12 that will feature live demonstrations of all of the items covered during this Excel blog series.
-If you’d like to attend, CLICK HERE to register.
+Centriq occasionally hosts free Excel Lunch and Learns that feature live demonstrations of items covered in posts like this.
+See the latest Excel Lunch and Learn here.

 And, if you’d like more information about Excel or other training classes available, contact a Centriq Training Advisor online or at 913.322.7062 for assistance.